 The first twenty minutes or so were awful.
 I kept my face pointed down against the driving rain that stung at my face.
 My knees and thighs firmly clenched against the seat of the bike as images of slipping and skidding across the road flashed through my mind.
 Thankfully, luck soon decided to favour us and the rain slowly dissipated as we approached Da Nang.
 The sky cleared a little bit and the ride got a whole lot smoother.
 I lifted my head, and watched as we flew past palm trees, sandy beaches, and dozens of other motorists.
 Now that I could see, I noticed that both drivers were very safe and attentive.
 No crazy moves swerving through traffic, a normal speed, eyes on the road.
 I relaxed, feeling the tension leave my shoulders as I began to enjoy the ride.

-One of the best things about this ride is all the stop offs along the way.
+One of the best things about this ride from Hoi An to Hue is all the stop offs along the way.
 Our first was the marble mountains; five mountains made of limestone and marble that are a popular pilgrimage site.
 The area is a religious site; filled with temples and relics.
 But, the caves of the mountains were also used during the war; the bullet holes still visible in the walls.

 We spent about an hour exploring one of the hills.
 We visited a couple small temples and then decided to check out the caves.
 Using our phones as flashlight we climbed up jagged, unstable rocks with little idea of where we were actually going.
 Tired, and sweaty we pulled ourselves out at the top and were rewarded with a beautiful view over the area.

-After climbing back down (which was worse than climbing up) we went back to the bikes and left the city of Da Nang; across the golden Dragon Bridge and on towards the highlight of this adventure; Hai Van Pass.
+After climbing back down (which was worse than climbing up) we went back to the bikes and left the city of Da Nang; across the golden Dragon Bridge and on towards the highlight the Hoi An to Hue route: the Hai Van Pass.

 Hai Van Pass is a 21km coastal route through the mountains between Da Nang and Hue.
-Top Gear made it famous and today it’s known as one of the most beautiful drives in Vietnam.
+Top Gear made it famous and today it’s known as one of the most beautiful drives in Vietnam, and a popular choice for travellers trying to get from Hoi An to Hue.
 However, it’s also one of the most dangerous; often foggy or misty from the sea.
 Thankfully, the weather remained on our side as we raced through the winding roads, stopping every so often for photos showing the green jungle, blue sea, and colorful trains snaking below.
 Every turn was more beautiful than the last and, now completely comfortable on the back of the bike, I couldn’t stop taking photos.

 We made a quick stop at the top of the pass for water and little break.
 On the hill were more war remnants including a large gun turret.
 While Chau and Xuan sat for a cup of coffee, Cara and I decided to explore.
 Our electric blue pants getting interesting looks from the bus load of older tourists who had also stopped at the hill top.

 We made a quick stop on the beach for lunch, taking the advice of the drivers to try the local seafood; a sweet and spicy fish plate and calamari and ice cold cans of coke.
 We picked at our food, chatting about our respective trips, travel plans, and exchanging tips.
-A relaxing break before continuing our motorbike adventure.
+It was a nice, relaxing break before continuing our Hoi An to Hue motorbike adventure.
 Our drivers asked if we wanted to see some different things; the Elephant Springs swimming pool or a local boating community.
-Eager for anything we agreed to go wherever they took us and hopped back onto our bikes and away from the hills.
+Eager for anything, we agreed to go wherever they took us and hopped back onto our bikes and rode off away from the hills.

 While the Hai Van pass was stunning, the continuing drive was also beautiful.
 The mountains provided a dramatic backdrop to the flat plains of grass.
 After a while of driving we took a turn into the forest, down a bumpy road that eventually led to a parking lot.
 By this time the rain had started up again and we weren’t surprised to find we were the only ones there.
 Figuring we probably wouldn’t be able to swim, we decided to walk up to the Elephant Springs anyway.
 As expected, the water levels were too high and dangerous with the rain, but we stopped beside the water pool with the elephant shaped rock for a little break.